a-ovchinnikov/a-ovchinnikov.github.io/_posts/2018-06-25-junkyard-computer-intro.md

 there is a room to answer this question since both machines that answer positively to "But can it run Crysis?" and "Can it land a spaceship on the Moon?" should be considered computers.
-Peculiarly enough, the latter one is probably a billion times simplier than the former one.
+Peculiarly enough, the latter one is probably a billion times simpler than the former one.
 Thus the first problem I had to deal with was to define a computer for myself.
 Since building a computer capable of running Crysis even at grains of FPS appears to be somewhat hard task and navigation computer feels a bit like a very complicated special